Skip to Content

 Imaging tests to diagnose a hernia

+A doctor often diagnoses a hernia with a physical exam alone.
 But if they're unclear on the diagnosis or need more information, they may order an imaging test.
+An ultrasound or CT scan lets your doctor see your organs and tissues inside the abdomen.

-What Do You Treat a Hernia?
+How Do You Treat a Hernia?

-Your doctor will work with you on a hernia treatment plant.
-They'll take the time to explain your treatment options in detail.
+If your hernia causes symptoms or poses a risk, the most common treatment is surgery.
+However, your doctor will work with you on a hernia treatment plan.
+They'll take the time to explain your treatment options in detail and ask you about any concerns, as well as which option or options you prefer.

 Watchful waiting

-A hernia can weaken the wall of the abdomen and other tissues as it gets bigger over time.
-So often, doctors suggest surgery when the hernia is small and not painful.
+If your hernia isn't causing symptoms, doctors may suggest watching it to make sure it doesn't get worse.
+A hernia can weaken the abdominal wall and surrounding tissues as it grows larger over time.
+So, often, doctors suggest surgery when the hernia is small and not painful.

 Doctors may also watch a hernia if they want you to make changes to improve your health before surgery.
-Factors such as losing weight loss and stopping smoking can help with the surgery's success.
+Factors such as losing weight and stopping smoking can help with the surgery's success.

 Open hernia surgery